 Mangrove – kayak and snorkel tour

 Take the kayak and snorkel tour amongst the mangroves.
-For your kayak trip amongst the mangroves, you’ll be taken to Lac Bay and enjoy the kite sailors whipping their bodies every way the wind blows and do gravity defying tricks.
-You’ll walk amongst 200-year old piles of Queen Conch shells discarded by the sea.
+For your kayak trip amongst the mangroves, you’ll be taken to Lac Bay and enjoy the kite sailors whipping their bodies every way the wind blows and doing gravity-defying tricks.
+You’ll walk amongst 200-year-old piles of Queen Conch shells discarded by the sea.

 After making your way through the mangroves, you’ll reach the “champagne glasses”.
 This will be the time to exit the kayaks and snorkel.
 If you’ve been accustomed to the good visibility with scuba diving, you may be surprised.